getinph/scraping-freelance-info/README.txt

-<p>This script allows freelance to fetch all the full remote mission from their search result on Freelance-info.fr<p>
+## This script allows freelance to fetch all the full remote mission from their search result on Freelance-info.fr

-<p> Script output file.txt gather every full remote mission links pulled from the search result. </p>
+### Script output file.txt gather every full remote mission links pulled from the search result.